 Cost burden and extreme cost burden are the most common housing problems parish wide for both renters and owners.
 The lower the income of the household, the more extreme the cost burden and inability to make housing payments, repairs and required maintenance.
 The lack of decent low-cost rental housing remains a major factor in Terrebonne's housing affordability challenges.
-According to the National Low Income Housing Coalition, for every 100 very low-income renter households there are only 58 rental units affordable and available to them.
+In August of 2021, Hurricane Ida destroyed nearly 800 HUD funding affordable housing units alone.
+It was estimated that another 2,000 private affordable housing units were also substantially damaged or lost.
+According to the 2021 Louisiana Housing Needs Assessment developed by the LSU Public Administration Institute, a perfectly balanced housing market would have at least 100 affordable units per 100 tenants and ideally around 100 affordable and available units per 100 tenants at each income level; for every 100 extremely-low income renters in Terrebonne Parish, there were 52 affordable and available units.
+Furthermore, there were 75 and 90 affordable and available units for very low-income and low-income renters, respectively, per 100 tenants.